Ice hockey in Spain

-Ice hockey in Spain is governed by the Federación Española de Deportes de Hielo.
+Ice hockey in Spain is governed by the Spanish Ice Sports Federation.
 Competition is divided into division levels, with the highest competition being in the Superliga Española de Hockey Hielo.

 The teams also compete in a domestic cup competition each year, called the Copa del Rey.
-The winners of the Division de Honor (Honor Division) play the winners of the Copa del Rey in the Supercopa de España de Hockey Hielo (Super Cup).
+The winners of the Division de Honor (Honor Division) play the winners of the Copa del Rey in the Liga Nacional de Hockey Hielo (Super Cup).

-The Spain national ice hockey team represents the country in international competitions.
+The Spain men's national ice hockey team represents the country in international competitions.